GoldenStack/trove/.github/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=for-the-badge)](https://github.com/RichardLitt/standard-readme)
 [![javadocs](https://img.shields.io/badge/documentation-javadocs-4d7a97?style=for-the-badge)](https://javadoc.jitpack.io/com/github/GoldenStack/ImmuTables/master-SNAPSHOT/javadoc/)

+## Note: This project is currently being heavily modified, so this file will generally be outdated.

 ImmuTables is a platform-agnostic loot table library.
 Its concepts are similar to Minecraft's loot table system, but all the code is original.